heeplr/autokernconf/README.md

 This script tries to autoconfigure the Linux kernel, detecting the hardware (devices, ...) and software (protocols, filesystems, ...).
 It uses soft detections: no direct IO access to unknow devices, thus it is always safe to run this script and it never hangs, but it cannot detect all hardware (mainly some very old hardware).

+**Expect some false positives**

 Report errors, bugs, additions, wishes and comments <cate@debian.org>.

 # Usage
 ```
-# run on target system to generate a list of detected hardware:
+# run on target system to generate a list of detected hardware (kdetect.list):
 ./kdetect.sh
 # run to download lkddb and match found hardware with kernel CONFIG_ options
 ./autokernconf.sh
 ```

-Then merge *config.auto* into your minimal/current/default kernel config.
+Then merge the generated *config.auto* into your minimal/current/default kernel config.

 General Hints:
 * you don't need super user privileges.